-We are big fans of code review.
+In Mews, we are big fans of code review.
 Not only because it prevents bugs, but also it serves as a natural place for information sharing.
 For newcomers, it's the easiest way how to quickly get a picture of what's currently being worked on and how other developers solve their issues.
 We encourage people to ask if they don't understand something.
 Because even such questions are feedback for the author: "The code is not clear, I don't understand what it does."

 At the moment, we use two level code review process.
 First review is done by a peer within team and if they approve the pull request, it goes to second level to someone more senior.
 By the way we use Github boards for management of all pull requests and it works pretty well.
 Both authors and reviewers are assignees of the pull requests, so a single developer has a clear overview of their workload if they filter the board by themselves as assignee.

 However the more time someone spends doing code review, the more time they find themselves in a situation, that they're commenting a similar issue over and over again.
 And we're not talking about code style, for that we already use Stylecop and other rule sets.
 We're talking about subtle issues, that might be OK in a generic project, but that cause problems in the system you're currently working on or in the environment where your system is deployed.

 We want the reviewers to focus on the important stuff while not losing their concentration by pointing out something, that they have already pointed out 50 times in the past.
 So, as programmers, we decided to solve it by writing a program that would do the code review for us. 👨💻 On backend where we use .NET, we take advantage of custom code analyzers and when we encounter an anti-pattern that appears regularly in pull requests, we write an analyzer for it.
 If the analyzer encounters the pattern, it triggers compile time error.